chisophugis/lbd/source/globalvar.rst

     …

-By llc -debug, you can see the DAG translation process.
-As above, the DAG list for date.day (add GlobalAddress<[3 x i32]* @a> 0, Constant<8>) with 3 nodes is replaced by 1 node GlobalAddress<%struct.Date* @date> + 8.
+By ``llc -debug``, you can see the DAG translation process.
+As above, the DAG list
+for date.day (add GlobalAddress<[3 x i32]* @a> 0, Constant<8>) with 3 nodes is
+replaced by 1 node GlobalAddress<%struct.Date* @date> + 8.
 The DAG list for a[1] is same.